Azaz-farooq/AutoMLPipeline/README.md

-This repository describe how a python logic started the AutoML job on Azure ML Studio fetching industrial dataset from Azure ML Data Stores and start computation.
-The script enables creating a pipeline on AutoML, trained a Machine Learning model, and downloading the artifacts.
-The artifacts are model.pkl, conda environemnt, and requirements.txt file.
-Used ONNX tools and libraries to convert the model.pkl into ONNX format for the deployment of model onto industrial edge device
+### This repository describes how a Python script started the AutoML job on Azure ML Studio, fetched an industrial dataset from Azure ML Data Stores, and started computation.
+The script enables the creation of a pipeline on AutoML, training a Machine Learning model, and downloading the artifacts.
+The artifacts include model.pkl, the conda environment, and the requirements.txt file.
+Used ONNX tools and libraries to convert the model.pkl into ONNX format for the deployment of the model onto an industrial edge device